thomasschlatter/research-assistant/presentation.md

 "interesting" scientific discovery:

-- Takes concepts from one field and applies them in unexpected ways to another (or the data of one field and applies it to another in quantitative studies)
+- Takes concepts from one field and applies them in unexpected ways to other concepts (or the data of one field and applies it to another data in quantitative studies)
 - Reveals hidden patterns across seemingly unrelated domains

 **This is arguably very hard for LLMs**